tomgxz/Kraken/REPORT.md

   }
   ```

-  The `addSection` function appends the section to the end of the editor, and then calls `sectionEventListeners` and `elementEventListeners`, which will be used to add the required event listeners for the drag-and-drop system to work, along with `createResizeBoxes` to draw in the resize boxes to the elements.
+  The `addSection` function appends the section to the end of the editor and then calls `sectionEventListeners` and `elementEventListeners`, which will be used to add the required event listeners for the drag-and-drop system to work, along with `createResizeBoxes` to draw in the resize boxes to the elements.

   ```js
   function addSection(html) {